 To reach beyond individual measures and pilot projects to achieve efficient solutions, an intensive exchange of information will be necessary between all those involved, both nationally and internationally.
 Only when political decision makers, city planners, building operators, architects, designers, builders and representatives of the citizen body exchange information and jointly produce viable solutions will smart cities become a reality in the near future and be accepted by those who live in them.

-An ideal platform this this important exchange will be provided by Light + Building 2020 from 8 to 13 March in Frankfurt am Main.
+An ideal platform this this important exchange will be provided by Light + Building 2020 in Frankfurt am Main.
 It is the ideal platform to showcase concepts for building automation, the smart city, intelligent neighbourhood and energy management, progressive e-charging infrastructure and networked security.